 How do you get it right at your center?

-Eliminate the common mistakes that create bad customer services—mistakes like those listed below.
+Eliminate the common mistakes that create bad Customer Defections services—mistakes like those listed below.

 How quickly you answer the phone can also hurt first impressions.
 Strive to answer all calls within three rings.
 You only have one chance to make a good first impression.
 Don’t blow it.